Information for Current and Prospective MS Statistics Students

-- The math department does not see your application until GAPE has reviewed your materials and determined that you have met the minimal SJSU standards.
+- The Department of Mathematics and Statistics does not see your application until GAPE has reviewed your materials and determined that you have met the minimal SJSU standards.
 It is only after that that your application is forwarded to the department for a final decision regarding admittance to the program.
-If you have general questions about your application, you should contact the GAPE administrator responsible for the math department.
+If you have general questions about your application, you should contact the GAPE administrator responsible for the Department of Mathematics and Statistics.

 - If you would like to visit the campus, please see the campus map.
-The math department office is located in room 308 of MacQuarrie Hall (Designated MH and located in grid D2 on the map).
+The Department of Mathematics and Statistics Office is located in room 308 of MacQuarrie Hall (Designated MH and located in grid D2 on the map).
 A visitor would park on the second floor or above in the south parking garage (also located in grid D2 on the map), and parking permits may be purchased from the machines located at the end of each floor.
 Directions to campus may be found at the link from the campus map.
-Please contact the math department to set up an appointment with the statistics graduate coordinator if you would like to have an in-person meeting.
+Please contact the Department Office to set up an appointment with the Statistics Graduate Coordinator if you would like to have an in-person meeting.

 - Possibilities for funding include the following:

-- The department gives a small number of merit based scholarships near the end of each school year.
-Apply for these during April in the math department office.
+- The department gives a small number of merit-based scholarships near the end of each school year.
+Apply for these during April in the Department Office.

 - There are the usual sources of financial aid that any student can apply for.
-See the university financial aid and scholarship office web site and links from that page as well as the GAPE page on funding graduate school.
+See the SJSU Financial Aid and Scholarship Office web site and links from that page, as well as, the GAPE page on Funding Graduate School.

 - The department hires student assistants as tutors, graders, lab monitors, and workshop facilitators.
-See the section "Student Assistants" at the math department employment web site.
+See the section "Student Assistants" at the Department of Mathematics and Statistics Employment page.

-- The department hires students as teaching associates to teach introductory and lower level math courses.
-See the section titled "Teaching Associates" at the math department employment web site.
+- The department hires students as Teaching Associates to teach introductory and lower level math courses.
+See the section titled "Teaching Associates" at the Department of Mathematics and Statistics Employment page.

 - See the course requirements at the degree web site.

-- Most students would take math 163 and 164 during their first year.
+- Most students would take Math 163 and 261A during their first semester.

-- Most students would take Math 261A and 261B as early in their academic career as possible (after having had the prerequisites).
+- Most students would take Math 164 and 261B during their second semester (after meeting the prerequisites).

-- See descriptions of the courses as well as their prerequisites in the catalog.
+- See descriptions of the courses as well as their prerequisites in the SJSU Catalog.

-- A student who has had a required course as part of their coursework prior to coming to SJSU may request that that course be waived by the statistics graduate coordinator.
+- A student who has had a required course as part of their coursework prior to coming to SJSU may request that that course be waived by the Statistics Admissions Coordinator.
 If the waiver is approved, this does not mean that there are fewer courses to take as an MS student at SJSU.
-The student must still take 36 units of course work, and will have the opportunity to select additional electives in place of any waived courses.
+The student must still take 36 units of course work and will have the opportunity to select additional electives in place of any waived courses.

-- See the math department's tentative schedule of future course offerings (but keep in mind that this is subject to change).
+- See the Department's Tentative Schedule of Future Course Offerings (but keep in mind that this is subject to change).

 - Each semester, register as early as possible.
 Some courses become full quickly and you may not be able to take a course that you are interested in.
 At the other extreme, sometimes too many students wait to register and a class may have such low enrollment that it is cancelled before the semester begins.
 Registering early for all courses that you are interested in can prevent these unfortunate situations from occurring.